kaycout/kaycout/README.md

 ## Hi, my name is Kaylane!
 I’m a technology student.
 Here, you’ll find some insights about my learning journey, all focused on IT! 🎒📚🖥

-🚀 Information Systems Student | 💻🖥
+🚀 Technologist in systems analysis and development | 💻🖥
 🚀 Computer Technician | 💻🖥

 🎯 Mission: to learn more and more about technology and master whatever I decide to specialize in.

-👩‍💻 Currently learning Java, HTML, CSS, JavaScript, and Databases.
+👩‍💻 Currently learning CSharp, HTML, CSS and Databases.

 • Putting everything I’m learning into practice here!!!